-- G. Ventilating over an inextinguishable fire. - 31.
-Any act by a team which may result in an explosion of an explosive air/gas mixture___30 This discount will be assessed for each explosive mixture passed over each unexplored area or ignition source (# of mixtures x # of areas x 30 point discount). - A. Changing conditions of the mine ventilation system in such a manner that an explosive mixture is moved over an ignition source. - B. Continuing exploration after conditions are found to indicate an imminent explosion is possible by the presence of an explosive mixture and evidence of fire (visual acknowledgment of a fire, smoke or carbon monoxide above 10 ppm), or continuing exploration when energized electrical equipment, energized circuits (including all batteries except cap light batteries) or energized cables are found in an explosive mixture.
+- I. Ventilating irrespirable atmosphere over the briefing officers designated location; the atmosphere for the briefing officer shall remain respirable.
+This cannot be achieved by the use of an apparatus or SCSR.
+The briefing officer cannot be relocated at the fresh air base to allow irrespirable air to flow across his designated location. - 31.
+Any act by a team which may result in an explosion of an explosive air/gas mixture_____30 This discount will be assessed for each explosive mixture passed over each unexplored area or ignition source (Number of mixtures times number of areas times 30 point discount). - A. Changing conditions of the mine ventilation system in such a manner that an explosive mixture is moved over an ignition source. - B. Continuing exploration after conditions are found to indicate an imminent explosion is possible by the presence of an explosive mixture and evidence of fire (visual acknowledgment of a fire, smoke or carbon monoxide above 10 ppm), or continuing exploration when energized electrical equipment, energized circuits (including all batteries except cap light batteries) or energized cables are found in an explosive mixture.